-The practical benefits of this technology depend upon various factors like –
+The practical benefits of this technology depend upon various factors, including

 A simple relation between these factors can be explained using the diagram below:

-Target based deduplication acts on the target data storage media.
-In this case the client is unmodified and not aware of any deduplication.
-The deduplication engine can embedded in the hardware array, which can be used as NAS/SAN device with deduplication capabilities.
-Alternatively it can also be offered as an independent software or hardware appliance which acts as intermediary between backup server and storage arrays.
-In both cases it improves only the storage utilization.
+Target-based deduplication acts on the target data storage media.
+In this case, the client is unmodified and is not aware of any deduplication.
+The deduplication engine can be embedded in the hardware array, which can be used as NAS/SAN device with deduplication capabilities.
+Alternatively, the engine can be offered as an independent software or hardware appliance which acts as intermediary between backup server and storage arrays.
+In both cases, it improves only the storage utilization.

-Source based deduplication, on the contrary, acts on the data at the source before it’s moved.
-A deduplication aware backup agent is installed on the client which backs up only unique data.
+Source-based deduplication, in contrast, acts on the data at the source before it’s moved.
+A deduplication-aware backup agent is installed on the client which backs up only unique data.
 The result is improved bandwidth and storage utilization.
-But, this imposes additional computational load on the backup client.
+However, this imposes additional computational load on the backup client.

 Inline vs. Post-process Deduplication

-In target based deduplication, the deduplication engine can either process data for duplicates in real time (i.e. as and when its send to target) or after its been stored in the target storage.
+In target-based deduplication, the deduplication engine can either process data for duplicates in real time (i.e. as and when data is sent to the target) or after its been stored in the target storage.

 - Increase in overall efficiency as data is only passed and processed once

-- The processed data is instantaneously available for post storage processes like recovery and replication reducing the RPO and RTO window.
+- The processed data is instantaneously available for post storage processes, such as recovery and replication, reducing the RPO and RTO window.

 - Decrease in write throughput

-- Extent of deduplication is less - Only fixed-length block deduplication approach can be use
+- Extent of deduplication is less; only fixed-length block deduplication approach can be used.

-The inline deduplication only processed incoming raw blocks and does not have any knowledge of the files or file-structure.
-This forces it to use the fixed-length block approach (discussed in details later).
+The inline deduplication only processes incoming raw blocks and does not have any knowledge of the files or file-structure.
+This forces it to use the fixed-length block approach (discussed in detail later).

 File vs. Sub-file Level Deduplication

 The duplicate removal algorithm can be applied on full file or sub-file levels.
-Full file level duplicates can be easily eliminated by calculating single checksum of the complete file data and comparing it against existing checksums of already backed up files.
-It’s simple and fast, but the extent of deduplication is very less, as it does not address the problem of duplicate content found inside different files or data-sets (e.g. emails).
+Full file level duplicates easily can be eliminated by calculating single checksum of the complete file data and comparing it against existing checksums of the already-backed-up files.
+It’s simple and fast, but the extent of deduplication is less, as this process does not address the problem of duplicate content found inside different files or data-sets (e.g. specific email messages).

-The sub-file level deduplication technique breaks the file into smaller fixed or variable size blocks, and then uses standard hash based algorithm to find similar blocks.
+The sub-file level deduplication technique breaks the file into smaller fixed or variable size blocks, and then uses a standard hash-based algorithm to find similar blocks.

 Fixed-Length Blocks vs. Variable-Length Data Segments

-Fixed-length block approach, as the name suggests, divides the files into fixed size length blocks and uses simple checksum (MD5/SHA etc.) based approach to find duplicates.
+A fixed-length block approach, as the name suggests, divides the files into fixed-size length blocks and uses a simple checksum-based approach (MD5/SHA etc.) to find duplicates.
 Although it's possible to look for repeated blocks, the approach provides very limited effectiveness.
 The reason is that the primary opportunity for data reduction is in finding duplicate blocks in two transmitted datasets that are made up mostly - but not completely - of the same data segments.

 Therefore, two datasets with a small amount of difference are likely to have very few identical fixed length blocks.

-- No. of applications or end users generating data
+- The number of applications or end users generating data

 - Total data